esi-neuroscience/acme/doc/source/deeplearning_tutorial.rst

     import itertools

-Building the Network & related functions
+Building the network & related functions
 -----------------------------------------

 Next, we define our NeuralNet model.
 We will use a simple fully connected network with 5 hidden layers and vary the number of units in each layer.